Light Point Web 2.1 Released

 - Updates to remain compatible with newer Firefox releases.

-If you are interested in learning more about Light Point Web Enterprise or volunteering to perform a pilot deployment in your enterprise, please sign up here.
+If you are interested in learning more about Light Point Web Enterprise, please contact us here.